nashpaz123/noTrafficKeycloak/README.md

 # Keycloak Deployment on Minikube

-This project deploys a Keycloak server behind an Nginx reverse proxy with TLS (self-signed certificate) on a local Kubernetes cluster using Minikube.
-The reverse proxy is the only externally exposed component via NodePort.
+Thi s project deploys a Keycloak server behind Nginx reverse proxy with TLS (self-signed certificate) on a local Kubernetes cluster using Minikube.
+The reverse proxy is the only externally exposed component exposed via NodePort

 ## Architecture

-- **Keycloak**: Running internally as a ClusterIP service (not exposed externally)
+- **Keycloak**: Running internally as a ClusterIP service
 - **Nginx Reverse Proxy**: Running with TLS termination, exposed via NodePort
 - **TLS**: Self-signed certificate for HTTPS
 - **Kubernetes**: Minikube cluster with Docker driver

 ## Prerequisites

-- Ubuntu 24.04 (or similar Linux distribution)
-- Internet connection for downloading dependencies
-- Sudo access for installing packages
+- tested on Ubuntu 24.04 aws instance with all ports open (see below for proper sg rules)

-## AWS Security Group Configuration
+## AWS Security group conf

-If deploying on an AWS EC2 instance, you need to open the following ports in your security group:
+deploying on an AWS EC2 instance, you need to open the ports in your security group:

 - **Port 22**: SSH (already open)
-- **Port 80**: HTTP redirect (already open, but NodePort 30080 will be used)
+- **Port 80**: HTTP redirect (  NodePort 30080 will be used)
-- **Port 443**: HTTPS (already open, but NodePort 30443 will be used)
+- **Port 443**: HTTPS (  NodePort 30443 will be used)
-- **Port 30080**: HTTP NodePort (for testing HTTP redirect)
+- **Port 30080**: HTTP NodePort (for testing HTTP redirect - 301 moved)
-- **Port 30443**: HTTPS NodePort (primary access point)
+- **Port 30443**: HTTPS NodePort (primary client facing point)

 **Note**: The NodePorts (30080 and 30443) are the actual ports that need to be accessible.
 Iptables port forwarding (configured automatically by deploy.sh) makes these ports available on the host interface.
-If your security group only allows 80 and 443, you'll need to add rules for:
+If your security group only allows 80 and 443, add rules for:
 - Inbound TCP port 30080 from 0.0.0.0/0
 - Inbound TCP port 30443 from 0.0.0.0/0